STHossain/sthossain.github.io/_pages/teaching.md

     - Pre-course Statistics, Part - Statistical Estimation (MSc.
 Econometrics/ Data Science)

-- **Tutor (of Professor Carsten Jentsch)**
+- **Tutor of the course (taught by Professor Carsten Jentsch)**
     - Asymptotic Theory, Statistical Theory (MSc.
 Econometrics/ Data Science)

     - Econometrics of treatment effects and policy evaluation, (MSc.
 Econometrics/ Data Science)

     - Seminar on Treatment Effect Models, (MSc.
 Statistics)

-*As a tutor my task was to prepare the problem sets, holding the tutorial sessions and also prepare the draft version of the final exam*
+*As a tutor my tasks were to prepare the problem sets, holding the tutorial sessions and also prepare the draft version of the final exam*

 ---